The History of Pole Dancing

 The only thing I can say concretely in regards to pole as an apparatus is that by the 80s, and definitely by the 90s, they were in most clubs; how and when seems to be up for debate.
 It's entirely possible that it developed simultaneously in different ways at different times in different places.
 It's natural to want to dance with a prop, or to hold on to something, and it would seem likely that these venues had dance cages before they had poles.

-However it happened, we know that in 1994 Fawnia Mondey, nee Dietrich, opened what is usually credited as being the first pole dancing studio outside of the clubs and during the late 90s, and in to the 00s, more and more strippers followed suit.
-It's likely that they knew from their long hours dancing, and from inventing more and more interesting tricks to keep their audiences entertained, that pole is an incredible exercise and great fun.
-These pioneering strippers saw a business opportunity and ran with it.
-Even when I started pole around 9 years ago, most pole dance instructors were either ex-strippers/strippers or taught by one, even if it was still taboo to say so and many would not advertise this fact.
-By 2010 most studios were using "pole as sport - nothing to do with stripping!" as their advertising basis to lure students in.
-Thankfully many dancers since then have worked hard to reclaim and celebrate sexy pole.
-Seeing how pole dancing has developed and changed over the last decade alone has been absolutely fascinating, yet we still have a lot of misinformation floating about when it comes to our roots.
+In 1994 Fawnia Mondey, nee Dietrich, opened what is usually credited as being the first pole dancing studio outside of the clubs and during the late 90s, and in to the 00s, more and more dancers followed suit.
+It's likely that they knew from their long hours dancing, and from inventing more and more interesting tricks to keep their audiences entertained, that pole is incredible exercise and great fun.

 Today and onwards...